 - In a ___ the subject usually comes after the verb or BETWEEN parts of the verb phrase.

-- A ___ follows a linking verb and descibes a QUALITY of the subject.
+- A ___ follows a linking verb and defines or RENAMES the subject.

-indirect object → A ___ is a word or group of words that NAMES the RECEIVER of the action of an action verb.
+indirect object → An ___ is a word or group of words that TELLS to WHOM or WHAT (or for whom or what) an action is performed.

 compound verb → A ___ is made up of two or more SUBJECTS that share the same verb.